jpdery/moobile-core-doc/Source/Component/Component.md

 ### toggleClass(name) {#toggleClass}

-Adds or removes a CSS class from this component.
+Adds or removes the specified CSS class from this component.

 #### Parameters: